sammyfort/msmpusher-laravel/README.md

 ###### NOTE:
 * `Using the notification channel, you must have a 'phone' column on the target table.
-  If your target table doesn't have a 'phone' column, set a setNotificationMedium() method in your model and specify the column like below;`
+  If your target table doesn't have a 'phone' column, set a setPhoneColumnForSMS() method in your model and specify the column where you store phone numbers like below;`
 ```php

 namespace App\Models;